 Engineering takes creativity, imagination and great problem-solving abilities.
 With Sylvan's Engineering courses in Hawaii, young engineers have a great opportunity to enhance these skills — and have fun while they do it!
 Kids love to figure out how toys, gadgets and other devices work, so our sessions are built around real-life mechanical and architectural challenges.
 Working with a buddy, your child will build and test new structures every week, mastering 21st century STEM concepts (science, technology, engineering and math) as they go.
 After all, there's no reason why learning can't be fun and engaging!

-With a maximum student-to-teacher ratio of 6:1 — and no more than 12 students per class — your local Sylvan in Hawaii is where learning gets personal.
-We also combine that one-on-one attention with collaborative activities and self-guided tasks, helping kids stay engaged with a mix of proven learning methods.
+With a maximum of 12 students per class — and a student-teacher ratio of 6:1 — learning is a personal experience at your local Sylvan in Hawaii.
+We combine that personal attention with team activities and independent tasks, helping kids stay engaged and motivated with a diverse blend of learning methods.

-- Regular updates: We'll email you after each session with photos, summaries and a sneak peek of next week's project.
+- Frequent updates: After each session we'll contact you via email with photos, summaries and a brief look ahead to the next project.